(Note: this post was edited on August 26, 2019 to bring it up to date.)

 - Review the board settings.
 ACP > General > Board configuration > Board settings.
 Make sure they are what you want, but you can defer installing styles until later if you don’t like the default prosilver style.
 The guest timezone is also the board’s timezone so make sure that is the way you like it.
 If your board is regional, you might want to set it to your local timezone.
 I discuss adding and changing styles here.

 - Add language packs.
 If you need to support a language other than British English, follow these instructions.
 Generally you don’t want to support more than one language on your forum.
 If you do the expectation is that users are fluent in both languages and can post in either language.

 - Change the name of the default category.
 ACP > Forums.
+A category is a collection of forums that have a similar theme or content.
 Manage forums is highlighted by default.
 Click on the green wheel next to ‘Your first category” and change the name of the category.
-You can have many forums inside a category but you cannot create posts under a category, only under forums.
+You can have many forums inside a category but you cannot create posts under a category, only under forums inside the category.

 - Change the name of the default forum.
 Again, ACP > Forums.
 Click on the link for your newly renamed category.
 Then click the green wheel next to “Your first forum” and change it to an appropriate forum name for your category.

 - Edit or delete the default post.
 You can’t do this in the ACP, but on the forum index select the links for the category, topic and post and look for the edit icon.
 Edit the subject and content if you want or delete it altogether.
 Look for a little button with an X on it to delete the post.

 - Add additional forums.
 Most likely you will want to add additional forums and may need to create more than one category.
 ACP > Forums.
 This part can be a little confusing but to start off it’s important when creating a forum to copy the forum permissions from the default forum.
 You can change these permissions later if needed.
 If you don’t do this, no one can access the forum until you explicitly add them later on.
 This can be very confusing if you are not familiar with phpBB.
 This video may be of help.